marcjulianschwarz/marcjulianschwarz/README.md

 # Hi there, I am Marc Julian 👋
 currently I am studying **Data Science** at the Friedrich-Alexander-University in Erlangen.
 I love coding that's why I will share some of my projects here.
-Of course I also enjoy everything related to Data Science like Machine Learning, data visualizations, Deep Learning and math. (<a href="https://www.kaggle.com/marcjulian">My Kaggle account</a>)
+Of course I also enjoy everything related to Data Science like machine learning, data visualizations, deep learning and math. (<a href="https://www.kaggle.com/marcjulian">My Kaggle account</a>)
 Other interests are spaceflight (especially developements at SpaceX) and the medical applications of Data Science.
+Also I am writing on my <a href="https://blog.marc-julian.de">Blog</a>.

 ## Projects:
 ### Scriptable iOS Widgets: (<a href="https://github.com/marcjulianschwarz/scriptable-widgets">-> here</a>)